Do you want to change the author url slug and base in WordPress?

 https://example.com/author/syed-balkhi/

-While users can change the slug and base for posts, pages, categories, and tags, its not possible to change the author URL in WordPress.
+While users can change the slug and base for posts, pages, categories, and tags, it’s not possible to change the author URL in WordPress by default.

-If you wanted to use ‘contributor’ instead of ‘author’ or if you wanted to change the author slug altogether, then you’re in the right place.
+If you’d prefer to use ‘contributor’ instead of ‘author’ or want to change a certain author’s slug, then you are in the right place.

-Let’s see how you can easily change author URL slug and base in WordPress.
+Let’s take a look at how you can easily change the author URL slug and base in WordPress:

-First thing you need to do is install and activate the Edit Author Slug plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Edit Author Slug plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, this plugin will add a group of options to each user profile page.

-If you want to edit the slug of a user on your site, then you need to go to Users » All Users page.
+If you want to edit the slug of a user on your site, then you need to go to the Users » All Users page in the WordPress dashboard.
 Next, click on the ‘Edit’ link below a username.

-Once you have made the changes, click on the ‘Update User’ button and preview your site.
+Once you have made the changes, click the ‘Update User’ button and preview your WordPress website.

-If you’re building a site where you want to change the author base from /author/ to something else, then you can do that as well with this plugin.
+If you are building a site where you want to change the author base from /author/ to something else, then you can do that with this plugin as well.

 Simply head over to the Settings » Edit Author Slug page.
-Here you will see an option to change the author base and even choose different author base for users with different user roles.
+Here, you will see an option to change the author base and even choose different bases for different user roles.

-Once you are finished, click on the save changes button to store your settings.
+Once you are finished, just click on the ‘Save Changes’ button to store your settings.
 You can now preview your site and click on the author link to see the changes in action.

-Changing author slugs and base on an established website can have negative SEO ramifications especially if your author archives are indexed.
+Changing the author slugs and base on an established website can have a negative impact on SEO, especially if your author archives are indexed.

 People coming to author pages from search engines will see a 404 error message.
 To avoid this, you need to set up redirects from old URLs to new author slug and base.

-Upon activation, head over to Tools » Redirection page.
-You’ll be greeted by the plugin’s set up wizard.
+Upon activation, head over to the Tools » Redirection page.
+You will be greeted by the plugin’s setup wizard.
 You can follow the on-screen instructions to continue set up or click on the ‘Manual Install’ link to skip it.

 Let’s suppose you changed the author URL base to ‘contributor’.
-This is how you will set up the redirect.
+Here are the settings you would use to set up the new redirection:

 If you selected the author URL base to be created using the user role, then you will need to do this for every user role, except when the user role itself is ‘author’.